OpenFn/docs/docs/deploy/options.md

 :::info This is just an example

-Your requirements will vary, but this is an example plan for acheiving a large-scale, high-sensitivity local deployment.
+Your requirements will vary, but this is an example plan for achieving a large-scale, high-sensitivity local deployment.

 :::